Ohio's College Advantage 529 Savings Plans

 If You Contribute to an Ohio 529 Plan, You Can Reap Significant Tax Benefits

-If enough money is saved through this vehicle, there is less stress at admissions time about applying for financial aid or searching for scholarships.
+By saving money for college through this vehicle, you may experience less stress at admissions time about applying for financial aid or searching for scholarships.
 Investments made in these accounts grow free of federal and state income taxes.
 In addition, all withdrawals used for qualified higher education expenses are exempt from federal and state income taxes.
 Ohio is also one of 33 states and the District of Columbia that offer residents a tax deduction or tax credit.

 Through these tax-deductible plans, family members and friends can contribute to a child's college fund, and get a tax benefit for doing so.
 Over the years, with regular contributions and compound interest, the plan can grow significantly to provide for the child's educational expenses.
 Ohio offers two 529 Savings Plan options: